ian/hybrid/site/docs/pages/developing/framework.md

 ## Next Steps

-- Learn about [Plugin System](/developing/plugins) for extending functionality
-- Explore [Advanced Development](/developing/advanced) for complex scenarios
-- Check out [Deployment](/developing/deployment) for production deployment
 - See [Contributing](/developing/contributing) for contribution guidelines
+- Check out [Using Hybrid](/using-hybrid) for development workflow
+- Explore [Core Concepts](/core-concepts) for framework fundamentals